lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## "How do I order for pickup?"

-If you're interested in purchasing any available plants (see below), please email lise AT redtrilliumgardens DOT com with your requests.
+If you're interested in purchasing any available plants (see below), please email [lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) with your requests.
 At this time, quantities are very limited.

 You can pickup at one of our markets, or at our home in Lunenburg.